HHiepz/CSSAdminPanel/README.md

-# How to use
+# How to Use

+To incorporate the custom CSS styling into your project, follow this simple step:

-- Simply connect the CSS file your `index.css` file.
+1. Link the CSS file (`index.css`).

-# Change Logs
+# Change Log

-- 02/06/2024 : First Upload, not stable yet.
+This section provides an overview of the updates and modifications made to the project.

+- **02/06/2024**: Initial upload.
+The project is not yet stable and may require further improvements.

+Please feel free to suggest any changes or enhancements that could be made to the project.